Unbalanced Kantorovich-Rubinstein distance, plan, and barycenter on finite spaces: A statistical perspective

-The $(p,C)$-KRD also allows to define a notion of a barycenter for a collection of measures with (potentially) different total masses.
-Assume $(\X,d)$ to be embedded in some connected ambient space\footnote{We assume the metric on $\X\subset \Y$ to be the metric of $\Y$ restricted to $\X$.} $(\Y,d)$, e.g., a Euclidean space.
-Define the (unbalanced) \emph{$(p,C)$-Fr\'echet functional}
+The $(p,C)$-KRD also allows defining a notion of a barycenter for a collection of measures with (potentially) different total masses.
+Assume $(\X,d)$ to be embedded in some connected ambient space\footnote{We assume the metric on $\X\subset \Y$ to be the metric of $\Y$ restricted to $\X$.} $(\Y,d)$, e.g., a Euclidean space, and define the \emph{$(p,C)$-Fr\'echet functional}

-Any minimiser of this functional in $\msrY$ is said to be a \emph{$(p,C)$-Kantorovich-Rubinstein barycenter} of $\mu_1,\dots,\mu_J$ or \emph{$(p,C)$-barycenter} for short\footnote{For the sake of readability, the weights in this definition are fixed to $1/J$.
+Any minimizer of this functional in $\msrY$ is said to be a \emph{$(p,C)$-Kantorovich-Rubinstein barycenter} of $\mu_1,\dots,\mu_J$ or \emph{$(p,C)$-barycenter} for short\footnote{For the sake of readability, the weights in this definition are fixed to $1/J$.
 Adaptation of all results to arbitrary positive weights $\lambda_1,\dots ,\lambda_J$ summing to one is straightforward.}.
-The objective functional $F_{p,C}$ is referred as (unbalanced) \emph{$(p,C)$-Fr\'echet functional} and the so called \emph{Borel barycenter application} is defined as $T^{L,p}(x_1,\dots ,x_L) \in \argmin_{y \in \Y} \sum_{i=1}^L d^p(x_i,y).$ Define the \emph{full centroid set}\footnote{There are scenarios where multiple sets fulfil the definition of the centroid set, since there might be multiple points that minimise the barycentric application.
+The objective functional $F_{p,C}$ is referred to as (unbalanced) \emph{$(p,C)$-Fr\'echet functional} and the so-called \emph{Borel barycenter application} is defined as $T^{L,p}(x_1,\dots ,x_L) \in \argmin_{y \in \Y} \sum_{i=1}^L d^p(x_i,y).$ Define the \emph{full centroid set}\footnote{There are scenarios where multiple sets fulfil the definition of the centroid set, since there might be multiple points that minimize the barycentric application.
 In this case, a fixed representative is chosen and there still exists a choice of centroid set which contains the support of the $(p,C)$-barycenter.} of the measures

 and based on it the \emph{restricted centroid set}